 To plan to be financially stable for the short-term, it's important to get organized.
 There are a handful of ways and places to save, and learning to set aside money in multiple places will put you in good shape for the future.
 A few of the most popular and recommended types of savings include:

-A classic choice.
+- Savings Account A classic choice.
 A general savings account is important to have to save for short- and long-term goals, as well as irregular, but necessary, expenses like car maintenance.
 Creating automatic payments on payday is an easy and mindless way to build this type of savings account.
-Also, look for a savings account with minimal (or no) fees so your money has more opportunity to grow!
-If you’re looking to research accounts today, check out our savings account options.
+Also, look for a savings account, such as saving accounts offered by State Farm Bank® with minimal or no fees so your money has more opportunity to grow!

-Your retirement account can come in multiple forms.
+- Retirement Account Your retirement account can come in multiple forms.
 There are 401(k) accounts, which are sponsored by your employer, or you can open an individual retirement account (IRA).
 An IRA lets your earnings grow tax-deferred until you make withdrawals.
-There are key differences between Traditional and Roth IRAs, so you’ll want to research and choose the right option for your situation.
-To start comparing today, check out our retirement plan options.
-Although retirement might seem far off, the sooner you start investing the better, because money builds and grows over time.
+There are key differences between Traditional and Roth IRAs, so you'll want to research and choose the right option for your situation.
+To start comparing today, review retirement plan options from companies like State Farm® .